 Create a new tag in GTM and select Google Analytics GA4 Configuration as the tag type.

-Enter your GA4 Measurement ID that you copied from the Data Stream settings in Google Analytics 4.
+Enter the GA4 Measurement ID you copied from the Data Stream settings in Google Analytics 4.

 Add a pageview trigger set to fire on All Pages.
 Name your new GA4 configuration tag and click save.

 Submit the new workspace changes to the live set, and you’re all done!

 3. Test Your New GA4 Property in Realtime

 Navigate to the Realtime Report in your new Google Analytics 4 property and pull up your website in a separate, incognito browser to double-check that you’re tracking website data.

 Additionally, you should also recreate the same goal conversions that you have set up in Universal Analytics within your new Google Analytics 4 property.
 If you used Google Tag Manager to set up your UA conversions, creating GA4 events follows much of the same process.

 The 3 Media Web team is here to help make the switch to Google Analytics 4 even easier.
 Contact us today to get started.